 Now, if you’re tempted to design your own cover, I have one word of advice: Don’t.

 Unless you’re a professional cover designer, you’re better off handing this responsibility over to someone else.
 This is not something you want to pinch pennies on.

 Personally, I hired Happy Self Publishing to create my cover.
-They kept coming up in communities of writers over time, so I gave them a try.
+Their name kept coming up in writing communities, so I gave them a try.
 I was not disappointed.
 They struck a good balance of professionalism, quality, and price.

-When I hired Happy Self-Publishing, they asked if I had ideas for my cover and sent me a questionnaire to gather my book information (title, subtitle, description, etc.) and my preferences for the cover design (preferred colors, fonts, etc.).
+When I hired Happy Self Publishing, they sent me a questionnaire to gather my book information (title, subtitle, description, etc.) and my preferences for the cover design (preferred colors, fonts, etc.):

-I filled out the questionnaire, gave the designer my directions, and also sent samples of covers I liked to give him an even better picture of my tastes.
+I filled out the questionnaire, gave the designer my directions, and submitted samples of covers I liked.

 Within days, he came back with several mock-ups.